-- Smoothing Policy described in Section 6 below.
-The target is for at least 90% of both surrender and maturity payments to fall within the range 80% to 120% of the unsmoothed asset share. - 5.2.8 Our current approach for Type G policies, which may change in the future, is to set Final Bonuses once a year although more frequent changes will be made in volatile market conditions.
-Pay-outs for type NG policies are updated monthly and reflects the asset share at that date. - 5.2.9 In certain circumstances it may be necessary to make approximations in setting bonus rates.
+- 5.2.6 Our current approach may change in the future, is to set Final Bonuses once a year although more frequent changes will be made in volatile market conditions. - 5.2.7 In certain circumstances it may be necessary to make approximations in setting bonus rates.
 In the majority of cases, the most significant approximation for unitised with-profits policies is the grouping of policies by duration in setting the scale for, and in applying, any Market Value Adjustment and/or terminal bonus.
 The effect of any approximations used in setting bonus rates is intended to be neutral, both within each class or generation of policyholders and in aggregate.